jimmlucas/DIvergenceTimes/README.md

 # DIvergenceTimes
-Determination Of Divergence Times between sub populations.
+Determination Of Divergence Times between sub populations of _saccharomyces eubayanus_.
 Used Data of WGS for prepare all the workflow.
 Procees of Data Anailsis Workflow :
 Befor start all the workflow, you have to Downnload the runs of WGS.